floehden/NetAuto-Bootcamp/Topics/Cloud/AWS/Day-4.md

 # Challenge

 Create a real event driven lamda function such that the function is triggered when someone uplodas a file in your s3 bucket.

-# Final ToDo

-Post about your journey, what you learned on different platforms like LinkedIn, Twitter or any other of your favourite platforms.
-Follow up on your journey and share it with others!
-Use the Hashtags #NetAutoBootcamp #NetworkAutomation
-You can also tag us on LinkedIn with @netauto-group-rheinmain